'Take me to the Drag Show' arrives in Oakville

 Katie Purdy as Danny Bailey

-On February 18, Seasons Brasserie's upstairs event space will be transformed for Oakville's first Drag Show, Take me to the Drag Show, put together by Oakville's Katie Purdy, who performs under the name Danny Bailey.
+On February 18, Seasons Brasserie's upstairs event space will be transformed into a cabaret for Take me to the Drag Show produced and hosted by Oakville's Katie Purdy.

-While this is a first for Oakville, organizer Katie Purdy (She/Her, They/Them) is betting it won’t be the last.
+While this is a first for Seasons, Purdy (She/Her, They/Them) is betting it won’t be the last.

 For the pansexual Oakville native and Oakville Trafalgar High graduate, performing was a given, having grown up dancing, singing and acting.